• Skip to main content

 Table of Contents[Hide][Show]

-• easyJet Carry-On Size Dimensions
+• easyJet Carry-On Dimensions

-• easyJet Carry-On Weight Limits
+• easyJet Carry-On Weight Limit

 • Carry-On Liquids: easyJet Liquids Policy+−